Safe, Effective, Durable

 Maximum flow rate

-- McVary KT, Roehrborn C. Five year results of the prospective, randomized controlled trial of water vapor thermal therapy for treatment of lower urinary tract symptoms due to benign prostatic hyperplasia.
-Late-Breaking Abstract.
+- McVary KT, Gittelman MC, Goldberg KA, et al. Final 5-year outcomes of the multicenter randomized sham-controlled trial of Rezūm water vapor thermal therapy for treatment of moderate-to-severe lower urinary tract symptoms secondary to benign prostatic hyperplasia.
 J Urol.
-2020 Apr;203(4):e1021.
+2021 Sep;206(3):715-24.

 - Roehrborn CG, Barkin J, Gange SN, et al. Five-year results of the prospective randomized controlled prostatic urethral L.I.F.T. study.
 Can J Urol.
 2017 Jun;24(3):8802-13.